KristiCami/Ontology-Guided/README.md

 ### E. Ontology-Aware Prompting
 Given preloaded ontologies $O$ and their vocabularies $A$, we ground the LLM with (i) preferred labels and synonyms, (ii) domain relations, and (iii) naming/typing conventions (e.g., class vs. object property) to reduce semantic drift.
 We use few-shot exemplars in Turtle with comments mapping NL phrases to OWL axioms; Listing 1 shows a minimal example.

+**Component 1 (E3) — Ontology-Aware Prompting.** The ontology-aware mode redraws the ontology from the requirements text but constrains the vocabulary using a schema extracted from the gold ontology.
+The gold TTL is never injected verbatim; instead, a structured grounding context is built from classes, object properties with domain/range, datatype properties with datatypes, labels/comments, and prefix rules.
+The prompt is organised into three sections: (A) allowed vocabulary and domain/range constraints, (B) drafting specifications that forbid inventing names outside the schema and enforce namespace alignment, and (C) the requirements input (identical to the E1 baseline).
+Execution order is: requirements → ontology-aware prompting → fresh LLM draft → reasoner/SHACL → metrics/CQs.
+This keeps the raw baseline (`pred.ttl`) intact while guiding a new draft toward the gold schema without copying it.

 ```turtle
 @prefix xsd: <http://www.w3.org/2001/XMLSchema#> .